 Tony Lazzeri becomes the first Yankee to hit three home runs in one game, including a ninth inning blast that ties the game.
 The round-tripper closes a five-run deficit, and New York goes on to beat the White Sox in the 11th inning at the Stadium, 12-11.

-The Reds becomes the first team to travel in an airplane when Cincinnati GM Larry MacPhail flies 19 of his players to Chicago for a series against the Cubs.
-In 1946, New York will be the first team to fly on a regular basis, using a chartered a Douglas DC-4, that will become known as the 'Yankee Mainliner'.
+The Reds become the first team to travel in an airplane when Cincinnati GM Larry MacPhail flies 19 of his players to Chicago for a series against the Cubs.
+In 1946, New York will be the first team to fly on a regular basis, using a chartered a Douglas DC-4 that will become known as the 'Yankee Mainliner'.